|A green tea plantation in Boseong, South Jeolla Province (Korea Tourism Organization)|

 It offers quality classes to those who are serious about learning the proper way to drink Korean green tea.
 The organization has preserved and developed seven different tea ceremonies, including the royal court tea ceremony, guest greeting tea ceremony, Zen Buddhist tea ceremony, and powdered tea ceremony.

 The program has numerous courses, from world history of tea to East Asian philosophy, to basic tea manners and the beverage’s impact on one’s health.
 It also runs certificate programs for those who’d like to establish themselves as Korean tea experts.
 A few basic courses are available in English.
 For more information, call (02) 742-7190, or visit www.myungwon.org.
-Drink it

 Your Korean tea experience can be enhanced by drinking it in a “hanok,” or traditional house.
 Seoul’s Beautiful Tea Museum, a tea museum plus a cafe, offers a unique experience perfect for a warm spring evening.